Psyhackological/youtubist/README.md

 <p align="center">
     Basically fork of yt-dlp python module to my needs.
     <br>
-    You can paste URL or channel link  on the YouTube.
+    You can paste playlist or channel link  on the YouTube.
     <br>
     It will automatically format to special hyperlink format in Todoist [displayed_text](url).
     <br>